Special Needs introduction

 - Listen to parents and act on their concerns.

 Timely, appropriate help advice and guidance can be critical to a child's progress and success.
-Early intervention can make a huge difference to a child's ability to learn and to make progress.
-If you have concerns about your child do seek help and advice.
+If you have concerns about your child, do seek help and advice.